 Will I have contact with any faculty during the student’s clinical rotation?

 Prior to the start of the clinical rotation, the course coordinator will provide you with the course objectives.
 For each clinical course, a student is assigned a clinical faculty.
 The faculty will make at least one site visit.
 The goals of this site visit are to follow the student in his/her clinical activities and, with patient permission, observe the student providing care for one or more patients.
 During a visit faculty do not provide any care or act as a provider in any manner.
 The faculty will meet with the preceptor and student to discuss the student’s progress in clinical and identify any areas where the student may need help or guidance.
-Please know that faculty are available to assist you with any student questions that arise.
+Please know that faculty are available to assist you with any student questions that arise about the NP program or the student.
+Feel free to contact the graduate clinical site coordinator, the course coordinator or the student’s clinical faculty with any questions and concerns.

 How are students evaluated during their clinical rotation?